 13. One of the main themes of the novel is how we make our own families.
 Consider how Harriet denied herself her own family as Emily was denied hers: why does she do this?
 How does this change when Harriet builds her own family with Michael and Jack?
 How do you think Yacub would define his family?

-: how have each of the characters “landed” in their own way?
-Enhance Your Book Club
+14. Think about the title, Landing Gear: how have each of the characters “landed” in their own way?

 1.Explore FlightPaths.net with your book club, the original “networked novel” that was an early incarnation of Landing Gear.
 What has changed in the final novel?
 What is delivered in the digital platform that isn’t in the novel?

 2. Visit KatePullinger.com to learn more about the author, her other projects, and her blog.